 In most areas of teacher licensure, your major is housed in the content area of your specialization, and you earn your teacher license by weaving in professional education courses.
 Only special education, elementary education, and middle grades are majors that are housed in the Education Department.

-Student teachers have completed their semester of full-time teaching in Jefferson County, Hamblen County, Knox County, Sevier County andseveral other nearby counties.
+Student teachers complete their semester of full-time teaching in Jefferson County, Hamblen County, Knox County, Sevier County and other nearby school districts.

 Practicum experiences are tailored to your particular area of licensure, and you have the opportunity to learn from local teachers in your desired field.
 You will also be teaching students in your desired grade span.